eWaterCycle/experiment-launcher/README.md

 To add a new type of notebook the following steps must be performed:

 1. In `ewatercycle_experiment_launcher/swagger.yaml` create a new path
-    * The http method should be POST
+    * The http method should be `post`
-    * The body parameter should be named `request` and have a schema with `notebook` property of type `NotebookRequest`
+    * The requestBody should be a json object which includes a `notebook` property of schema type `NotebookRequest`
+    * The 200 response should of response type NotebookResponse
-    * The response should be 201 or default like all other path responses
+    * The default response should of response type ErrorResponse
 2. In `ewatercycle_experiment_launcher/api` directory create a file with same name as the chosen path +'.py'
     * Create a `post()` function, using the following template: